hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprpolkitagent.md

 Add `exec-once = systemctl --user start hyprpolkitagent` to your Hyprland config and restart hyprland.
 (obviously change that to whatever you are using if you are not using the hypr one)

-If Hyprland is started using a systemd service, you can autostart for polkit with the command `systemctl --user enable --now hyprpolkitagent.service`.
+If Hyprland is started as a systemd service, you can autostart for polkit with the command `systemctl --user enable --now hyprpolkitagent.service`.

 On distributions that use a different init system, such as Gentoo, it may be necessary to use